syncfusion-content/asp.netmvc-docs/aspnetmvc/Spreadsheet/Data-Binding.md

 ## HTML Table Data

-A HTML Table element can also be used as the data source of Spreadsheet.
+An HTML Table element can also be used as the data source of Spreadsheet.
 To use HTML Table as data source, the table element should be passed to worksheet `DataSource` property of Spreadsheet as an instance of the `DataManager`.
 The following code illustrates how to bind HTML Table data to the Spreadsheet,

 {% highlight cshtml %}